hafizkh/hafizkh/README.md

 > Enthusiastic, Hardworking and love to build Projects ranging from Frontend to Backend

 ## About Me:
-#### I am Hafiz, Developer,Learner and Passionate to be Full Stack Developer | Integrify is there to help and achieve my dreams
+#### I am Hafiz, Developer,Learner and Passionate to be Full Stack Developer | Integrify is there to train me as Full Stack Dev and achieve my dreams
 - 👀 I’m interested in Latest Technologies
 - 🌱 I’m currently learning Backend
 - 📫 Trying to improve myself continously